realpepsiman/command-lines-and-pipes/README.md

 ## Navigating the file system

-I won’t say much about the file system.
 You already know how the file system consist of a hierarchy of directories and files.
 The only thing to add to this, when it comes to shells, is that we have something called the *current (working) directory*, and all commands are relative to that place.

 The command `pwd` will show you where the shell’s current working directory is.
 You get a string of `/`-separated names.
 The slash is used to separate directories on UNIX (you might be used to backslash on Windows).
 Whenever you provide a file-name to a command, it will be interpreted in one of two ways.